gardehal/3d-printing/created/bino-cradle/README.md

 ### Part-B

-Part-B is for the thin cylinder.
+Part-B is the thin cylinder.
 Made for Optic-B which has a hard metal surface, 24 mm diameter.
 It measures 24x24x100 mm.

 - Created representation of Optic-B as per specification.
 - Copied object (Optic-B-Copy), shrunk diameter by 1 mm to 23 mm (23x23x100 mm).